zuplo/docs/docs/articles/hooks.md

 }
 ```

-Note that the call can block the response, so if you wish to run an activity asynchronously
+Note that the call can block the response, so if you wish to run an activity
-and not block the response you should not await inside the hook and use `context.waitUntil`
+asynchronously and not block the response you shouldn't await inside the hook
-to ensure your async activity is not terminated prematurely - this is shown in the example
+and use `context.waitUntil` to ensure your asynchronous activity isn't
+terminated prematurely - this is shown in the example below.
+This example shows
-below.
-This example shows details of the request and final response being sent to an imaginary
+details of the request and final response being sent to an imaginary logging
-logging service.
+service.

 ```ts
 import { ZuploContext, ZuploRequest } from "@zuplo/runtime";